Enable or Disable Offline Files in Windows 10 | Use it Correctly

 Step 3.
 Sync files with Sync Center again.

 However, the steps of it are a little complicated, and if you use it for the first time, you may feel dizzy.
-In addition, the sync does not always goes smoothly, you may encounter various errors, such as, offline file conflicts, access denied, sync pending, etc.
+In addition, the sync does not always go smoothly, you may encounter various errors, such as offline file conflicts, access denied, sync pending, etc.

 Easier way to sync network files and make it offline in Windows 10

-Don't be confused by the word offline files, it has two meanings, a folder to store the files you sync from network to local computer, or a synonym for a file as opposed to a network shared file.
-In a simple word, after syncing, you will have two copies, one is on the network, the other is on your computer.
+Don't be confused by the word offline files, it has two meanings, a folder to store the files you sync from network to local computer, or a synonym for a file as opposed to a network-shared file.
+In a simple word, after syncing, you will have two copies, one is on the network, and the other is on your computer.

-And you can easily complete this task with help of a reliable file sync software, AOMEI Backupper Standard, for example.
+You can easily complete this task with the help of a reliable file sync software, AOMEI Backupper Standard, for example.
 Below are some advantages of it:

 Best free Windows sync software for personal use.

 Step 1.
-Launch AOMEI Backupper Standard, click Sync and Basic Sync in order.
+Launch AOMEI Backupper Standard, and click Sync and Basic Sync in order.

 Except for Basic Sync, you can also use the following 3 sync solutions (in the advanced version).

-❤ Mirror Sync ensure that the files or folders kept in the destination are exactly the same as source, thereby preventing others from modifying your files or or maliciously dropping viruses.
+❤ Mirror Sync ensures that the files or folders kept in the destination are exactly the same as the source, thereby preventing others from modifying your files or maliciously dropping viruses.

-If this is the first time to sync network files, you need to add network location first.
-Click Add Share or NAS Device in the following window, type IP address, username, password and save the information.
+🔗 If this is the first time to sync network files, you need to add network location first.
+Click Add Share or NAS Device in the following window, type the IP address, username, and password, and save the information.

 Step 3.
 Then, click the folder-shaped button to select a local drive to receive your network files.